mikewesthad/cdl-passion-to-purpose/README.md

 There are two main branches in this repository:

-- "Master" represents the latest version that has been released live.
+- "master" represents the latest version that has been released live.
-- "Develop" is the working branch where all features should be merged.
+- "develop" is the working branch where all features should be merged.

 You can create your own branch off of develop, work on a new feature and then merge it back into develop when its ready.
 When a new release is tested and ready to be pushed live: